Joe Karam: Support for David Bain

-Karam is known for his many years of unqualified support for David Bain, who was convicted in 1995 of murdering all five members of his family.
-Karam's research and sustained pressure on the justice system culminated in an appeal to the Privy Council in Britain in May 2007, at which Bain's conviction was overturned.
+Karam is known for his many years of support for David Bain, who was convicted in 1995 of murdering all five members of his family.
+Karam's research and sustained pressure on the justice system culminated in an appeal to the Judicial Committee of the Privy Council in the United Kingdom in May 2007, at which Bain's conviction was overturned.
 The Privy Council found there had been a substantial miscarriage of justice, quashed his convictions and ordered a retrial.
 After his convictions were quashed, Karam allowed Bain to stay at his house in the Waikato on bail prior to the retrial two years later.
 Bain stayed for about three months before moving to Auckland.
 The new trial was held in 2009 and Bain was found not guilty on all five charges.

 Without Karam's support, it is unlikely there would ever have been a retrial.
 His interest in the case began in 1996, when he read a newspaper article about "an old music teacher and a bunch of young, long-haired university students" trying to raise money for Bain's appeal by selling jam.
 He went and gave them money.
 He began to study the evidence presented at the original trial and began to feel something was wrong with the case.
 He went to visit Bain in prison in Christchurch and subsequently visited him over 200 times.

 Based on his extensive research over many years, Karam wrote four books about David Bain's case.
 The first was "David and Goliath: the Bain family murders" published in 1997.
 Karam made accusations against two police officers in David and Goliath as a result of which he was sued for defamation.
 (He won that case as well.)
 The book created a media furore.
 Karam appeared regularly on the Holmes TV show and 'did a thousand other media interviews'.
 The second book, "Bain and Beyond" was published in 2000 and the third, "Innocent!: seven critical flaws in the conviction of David Bain" came out in 2001.
 The fourth book "Trial By Ambush: The Prosecutions of David Bain" was released in 2012.

 Karam was paid $424,480 by Legal Services for his legal work in support of David Bain.
 Commissioner Nigel Fyfe approved the payment describing Karam's "unique circumstances", and said his legal assistance to Bain's defence was "exceptional" and the "equivalent to a non-qualified legal executive..."